-For each species 200 cells were isolated by micropipette and washed by three centrifugations at 400 x g, with the supernatant being replaced with sterile PBS after each wash, in order to deplete prokaryotic contaminants.
-For marine species the salinity of the PBS wash buffer was adjusted with NaCl to approximately that of the enrichment medium, as measured using a bench-top osmometer.
+For each species, 200 cells were isolated by micropipette and washed by three centrifugations at $400 \times g$ , with the supernatant being replaced with sterile phosphate-buffered saline (PBS) after each wash, in order to deplete prokaryotic contaminants.
+For marine species, the salinity of the PBS wash buffer was adjusted with NaCl to approximately that of the enrichment medium, as measured using a bench-top osmometer.
 Cells were transferred to a microcentrifuge tube and lysed mechanically by hand using a sterile pestle.
-Macronuclei and larger cell debris were removed by centrifugation at 400 x g for 5 minutes and 800 μl of supernatant then transferred to a new tube, to which 200 μl of PBS was added.
-This step was repeated in total twice, with the aim of enriching the samples for hydrogenosomes, which was important due to the large amount of DNA contained in the ciliate macronuclei, which would otherwise dominate the datasets generated from these samples.
-The enriched samples were then filtered through a 5 μm syringe filter and pelleted by centrifugation at 12000 x g for 15 minutes, after which the supernatant was removed.
-DNA from the enriched samples was amplified by multiple displacement amplification (MDA), using a Repli-G mini kit (Qiagen), and purified using a QIAamp DNA midi kit (Qiagen), according to the manufacturer's standard protocol.
-DNA libraries were produced using a Nextera XT DNA Library Preparation Kit (Illumina), and sequenced using a MiSeq (Illumina), generating paired-end 250 bp reads.
+Macronuclei and larger cell debris were removed by centrifugation at 400 $\times$ g for 5 min and 800 μl of supernatant then transferred to a new tube, to which 200 μl of PBS was added.
+This step was repeated in total twice, with the aim of enriching the samples for hydrogenosomes, which was important due to the large amount of DNA contained in the ciliate macronuclei, which would otherwise dominate the data sets generated from these samples.
+The enriched samples were then filtered through a 5-μm syringe filter and pelleted by centrifugation at $12,000 \times g$ for 15 min, after which the supernatant was removed.
+DNA from the enriched samples was amplified by multiple displacement amplification, using a Repli-G mini kit (Qiagen), and purified using a QIAamp DNA midi kit (Qiagen), according to the manufacturer's standard protocol.
+DNA libraries were produced using a Nextera XT DNA Library Preparation Kit (Illumina), and sequenced using a MiSeq (Illumina), generating paired-end 250-bp reads.

-Detection of mitochondrial genome (mtDNA) sequences and prediction of ORFs and encoded proteins
+Detection of Mitochondrial Genome (mtDNA) Sequences and Prediction of ORFs and Encoded Proteins

-All ciliate mtDNA sequences available from the NCBI nt database, and the proteins predicted from these sequences, were used as queries in searches against the datasets generated in the present study, using BLAST (Altschul, et al. 1990) and HMMER (http://hmmer.janelia.org/).
+All ciliate mtDNA sequences available from the NCBI nt database, and the proteins predicted from these sequences, were used as queries in searches against the data sets generated in the present study, using BLAST (Altschul et al. 1990) and HMMER (http://hmmer.janelia.org/).
 ORFs and proteins were predicted from the identified mtDNA contigs using TransDecoder (Haas and Papanicolaou 2017), with the protozoan mitochondrial genetic code (NCBI translation table 4).
-Contigs were identified as corresponding to ciliate mtDNA based on the proteins they encode being translated in entirety using the protozoan mitochondrial genetic code (NCBI translation table 4), which appears to be used by all ciliates studied so far (Swart, et al. 2012).
+Contigs were identified as corresponding to ciliate mtDNA based on the proteins they encode being translated in entirety using the protozoan mitochondrial genetic code (NCBI translation table 4), which appears to be used by all ciliates studied so far (Swart et al. 2012).
 Conversely, translation using the macronuclear code for the corresponding ciliate introduced premature stop codons for these contigs.
-Additional support for this was provided by the proteins from the mtDNA contigs lacking detectable mitochondrial targeting signals and their being generally encoded by other ciliate mitochondrial DNAs.
+Additional support for this was provided by the proteins from the mtDNA contigs lacking detectable MTS and their being generally encoded by other ciliate mitochondrial DNAs.

-Generation of cDNA and transcriptome sequencing
+Generation of cDNA and Transcriptome Sequencing

 Single ciliate cells from each species were isolated from cultures by pipetting and washed by transferring them twice in sterile water before isolating them in 0.5 μl volumes.
-These individual single-cell samples were then lysed and used to generate cDNA, according to the Smart-seq2 protocol (Picelli, et al. 2014).
-The cDNA libraries were prepared for sequencing using a Nextera XT DNA Library Preparation Kit (Illumina) and sequenced using a HiSeq2500 (Illumina) with rapid run mode, generating paired-end 250 bp reads.
+These individual single-cell samples were then lysed and used to generate cDNA, according to the Smart-seq2 protocol (Picelli et al. 2014).
+The cDNA libraries were prepared for sequencing using a Nextera XT DNA Library Preparation Kit (Illumina) and sequenced using a HiSeq2500 (Illumina) with rapid run mode, generating paired-end 250-bp reads.

-Transcriptome assembly
+Transcriptome Assembly

-Raw reads were assembled using Trinity v2.4.0 (Grabherr, et al. 2011).
-DNA library preparation-related sequences, primers and low quality sequencing data were removed using Trimmomatic (Bolger, et al. 2014), within the Trinity program.
-The Trimmomatic settings added to the Trinity command were ILLUMINACLIP:2:30:10, LEADING:5, TRAILING:5 SLIDINGWINDOW:5:16 and MINLEN:80.
+Raw reads were assembled using Trinity v2.4.0 (Grabherr et al. 2011).
+DNA library preparation-related sequences, primers, and low-quality sequencing data were removed using Trimmomatic (Bolger et al. 2014), within the Trinity program.
+The Trimmomatic settings added to the Trinity command were ILLUMINACLIP:2:30:10, LEADING:5, TRAILING:5 SLIDINGWINDOW:5:16, and MINLEN:80.